 Coursework in Disability and Diversity Studies

-Our courses are designed to approach disability from a diversity perspective.
+Regardless of the format, all our courses approach disability from a diversity perspective.
 This means that disability is viewed as a natural part of a diverse society made up of many kinds of people with many kinds of human characteristics.
-Our courses provide students with the knowledge, skills, and insights necessary to understand and navigate disability issues in modern society.
+Our courses provide students with knowledge, skills, and insights to understand and navigate contemporary disability issues.

-Note for Out-of-State and International Students: All of our courses are offered both as regular Day-School courses and as Extension courses.
+Note for Out-of-State and International Students: All our courses are offered both as traditional courses and as Outreach Extension courses.
 Out-of-State and International students should check out our FAQs below for registration options.

 Interdisciplinary Certificate in Disability and Diversity Studies

 The Interdisciplinary Certificate in Disability and Diversity Studies is a 15 credit graduate level (master’s, doctoral, and post-doctoral) program sponsored by the Center on Disability Studies (CDS) in the College of Education at the University of Hawai‘i at Mānoa (UHM).
-An interdisciplinary approach to disability and diversity issues, the program attracts students across disciplines including, but not limited to, education, social work, psychology, computer science, sociology, public health, law, nursing, and political science.
-Students participate in interdisciplinary experiences with the goal to acquire skills in joint planning, decision-making, goal setting and to understand contemporary disability issues, research, and effective practices from a social, political, cultural and historical context.
-View the Application Information and Deadlines from the UHM Graduate Division.
+Using an interdisciplinary approach to disability and diversity issues, the program attracts students across disciplines including, but not limited to, education, social work, psychology, computer science, sociology, public health, law, nursing, and political science.
+Students participate in diverse learning experiences with the goals of acquiring skills in joint planning, decision-making, and goal setting and of understanding contemporary disability issues, research, and effective practices from a social, political, cultural and historical context.
+Click here to view the Application Information and Deadlines from the UHM Graduate Division.